Eucalyptus diversicolor: Uses

 Fire lookouts were established in the forests using the tallest Karri trees, giving the foresters a commanding view of the landscape.

 The idea of using karri trees in this way was first suggested in 1937 by a young forester, Don Stewart, who later became Conservator of Forests.
 The first of these was built on a large marri (Corymbia calophylla) at Alco, near Nannup.
 Eight lookouts were established in the forests between 1937 and 1952.
 Spotter planes are now used and some of the trees are now used as tourist attractions.

 Karri wood is a beautiful mahogany colour, lighter in colour than jarrah.
 It is used extensively in the building industry, particularly in roofs for the length and knot-free quality of the boards.
 The wood is also used for flooring, furniture, cabinetry and plywood.
 The heartwood is golden to reddish brown, often with an orange or purple cast, and tends to darken with age.
 It has an interlocked grain with a uniform medium-coarse texture.
 It has the reputation of being termite-prone, although it is nowhere near as susceptible to these insects as pine.
 It is durable against rot.
 It is also an excellent furniture wood.
-Karri honey is widely sought after for its light color and delicate flavor.
-Tourism to this area is also supported by the Karri.

 Some of the main streets of early Sydney were paved with blocks of Karri but have been long since covered by asphalt.
 The wood was also sent to London for the same purpose.

-The species is commercially available and sold in seed form.
-It germinates readily and prefers a protected sunny position, but is known to be both drought- and frost-sensitive.
+Karri honey is widely sought after for its clarity, light color and delicate flavor.
+In 1952 it was estimated that 25% of honey produced in Western Australia was produced in Karri forests.
+Tourism to this area is also supported by the Karri.
+Main honey flows occur every four to five years with even larger flows every fifteen years or so.